High House

 Today, there is continuing debate about its potential future.

-This photograph is not taken from the strange angle.
+This photograph is not taken from a strange angle.
 It really does lean over!

 The present-day National Heritage List for England includes High House Farmhouse